The process of hiring a private midwife can be dauting.

-Here you can post your location and the type of midwife you are seeking and you will find many women (as well as midwives themselves) who are happy to share their recommendations for midwives in your area.
+Here you can post your location and the type of midwife you are seeking (for example are you looking for someone quite spiritual?
+Or someone who is LGBTQIA+ friendly?) and you will find many women, as well as midwives themselves, who are happy to share their recommendations for midwives in your area.
 This can also be a great opportunity to hear from other women about their personal experiences with these midwives.

 Step 2: Interviewing potential midwives

 Once you have narrowed down your options, most private midwives will offer a no cost, no obligation chat (either by the phone or ideally in person), which allows you to ascertain whether you are a good match for each other.

 While the goal of this “appointment” is to just get a general feel for each other, coming prepared with a list of questions can help you to understand how your midwife operates and her general philosophy surrounding birth.

 Step 3: Come prepared with a list of questions for potential private midwives